MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-secure-api-access.md

 - Admin access to an Azure directory, with an account that can create and register apps
 - The sample web API and native client apps from the [Microsoft Authentication Library (MSAL)](~/identity-platform/msal-overview.md)

-## Publish the API through Application Proxy
+## Publish the API through application proxy

-To publish an API outside of your intranet through Application Proxy, you follow the same pattern as for publishing web apps.
-For more information, see [Tutorial: Add an on-premises application for remote access through Application Proxy in Microsoft Entra ID](application-proxy-add-on-premises-application.md).
+To publish an API outside of your intranet through application proxy, you follow the same pattern as for publishing web apps.
+For more information, see [Tutorial: Add an on-premises application for remote access through application proxy in Microsoft Entra ID](application-proxy-add-on-premises-application.md).

-To publish the SecretAPI web API through Application Proxy:
+To publish the SecretAPI web API through application proxy:

 1. Build and publish the sample SecretAPI project as an ASP.NET web app on your local computer or intranet.
 Make sure you can access the web app locally.